Use VoiceOver to navigate by letters, text, or attributes on Mac

 Note: VO represents the VoiceOver modifier.
 See Use the VoiceOver modifier.

 You can use fast searching to quickly move to the next occurrence of a letter in an element on the screen.
-To set up fast searching, open VoiceOver Utility (press VO-F8 when VoiceOver is on), click the Navigation category, select the “Enable fast searching” tickbox, then choose a Command key to use.
+To set up fast searching, open VoiceOver Utility (press VO-Fn-F8 when VoiceOver is on), click the Navigation category, select the “Enable fast searching” checkbox, then choose a Command key to use.

-To search for the next element that begins with a specific letter, press the specified Command key and the letter.
+Search for the next element that begins with a specific letter: Press the specified Command key and the letter.
 For example, press Left Command-S.

-To search for the previous element that begins with a specific letter, press the specified Command key, the Shift key and the letter.
+Search for the previous element that begins with a specific letter: Press the specified Command key, the Shift key, and the letter.
 For example, press Left Command-Shift-S.

 Type a phrase in the VoiceOver search panel to navigate to the next occurrence of that phrase.